-iii See Rosen (2010) for discussion of reasons to take certain universal generalizations as fundamental.
+ii See Rosen (2010) for discussion of reasons to take certain universal generalizations as fundamental.

-^{iv} See Smid (2017) as well; although, he is not concerned with ground in his paper.
+iii See Smid (2017) as well; although, he is not concerned with ground in his paper.

-^v We should note that if we adopt extensional mereology with a strong supplementation principle, we cannot have distinct objects with the same proper parts on this view.
+^{iv} We should note that if one accepts extensional mereology with a strong supplementation principle, then we will not have distinct objects with the same parts on this view.

-vi However, some philosophers argue that entities other than concrete objects stand in parthood relations.
-See Paul (2002) and Fine (2010).
+^v However, some philosophers argue that entities other than concrete objects stand in parthood relations.
+See Paul (2002) and Fine (2010)